MassBank/MassBank-web/README.md

 3. Local Apache tomcat for eclipse

 ### Install MariaDB docker
 Install and configure [docker environment](https://docs.docker.com/install/linux/docker-ce/ubuntu/) including [docker-compose](https://docs.docker.com/compose/install/).
 Make sure that your user is in the group 'docker'.
-Create a mariadb data directory `sudo mkdir /mariadb` amd adjust your root password for the database in `compose/mariadb-docker-compose.yml`.
+Create a mariadb data directory `sudo mkdir /mariadb` and adjust your root password for the database in `compose/mariadb-docker-compose.yml`.

 Start the database with `docker-compose -f compose/mariadb-docker-compose.yml up -d` and check with `docker ps` for **massbank_mariadb**.
 Check database connectivity with `mysql -u root -h 127.0.0.1 -p`.